chahnel/kroehne.github.io/4_Cookbook.md

 #### Gallery: Different X-Pages and Underlying Layout Settings

 You can add some more features to your X-Pages, e.g., the alignment of the X-Page or adding a slider.
 The following gallery part introduces several X-Page settings and shortly describes their functions.
-Call up the X-Page settings for a specific IB Task from the Task Browser clicking the button “Layout settings”.
+Call up the X-Page settings for a specific IB Task from the Task Browser clicking the button ?Layout settings?.
 The setting dialog opens:

 | XPageExample.zip| Task Browser                                                                             |
 |------------------------------------------------------------------------------------------------------------|